Autoparallel/ethereum_research/journal/src/security/new_thoughts.md

 We will continuously explore the entire circle with equal probability over long enough periods of times (iterations).

+## Attacking POSEIDON with a Neural Network
+How would this work?

 ### Questions
 - Dynamical systems typically works over the reals $\R$, but Poseidon works over a finite field $\mathbb{F}_p$.
 How does this change things?
 Is there a way to think about Poseidon as a dynamical system over $\mathbb{F}_p$ that is meaningful?
 Even just focusing on the S-boxes, can we think of them as dynamical systems over $\mathbb{F}_p$ in a way that shows these are close to, or are, "chaotic"?
 - Also related was the notion of ergodicity.
 Can we think of Poseidon as an ergodic transformation over $\mathbb{F}_p$?
 What does this mean?
 Is this meaningful?
 What does this tell us about the security of Poseidon?